Amid Iran and impeachment, Trump’s focus is reelection

 He has also refused to allow the Democrats to capture the media spotlight during the primary process.

-On Tuesday, during the Democrats’ last debate before the Iowa caucuses, Trump will host a rally in the battleground state of Wisconsin.
+He hosted a rally in the battleground state of Wisconsin on Tuesday during the Democrats’ last debate before the Iowa caucuses.
 And later this month, just days before the caucuses, the president will host two more rallies: one in the New Jersey district of a congressman who switched parties to become a Republican out of protest about impeachment, the other in Iowa itself.

 The president is in frequent contact with his campaign, political advisers and late-night telephone confidants to gauge their feelings on the Democratic field.
 Brad Parscale, his campaign manager, spent days at Mar-a-Lago during the winter break.
 And one of Trump’s top aides, son-in-law Jared Kushner, has shifted more of his focus to the president’s reelection effort.